 Managing the fear of public speaking is the subject of a thousand books, workshops, and programs that attempt to help deal with and mitigate its effects.
-Yet only a fundamental shift in the way in how this anxiety is perceived will allow us to overcome and indeed, transcend it.
+Yet only a fundamental shift in the way in how this anxiety is perceived will allow us to overcome and transcend it.
 In this presentation, Jennifer speaks to the true nature of performance anxiety, helping us to break down the barrier- finally- that exists between us and other people in all of our interactions.

-- Performance Anxiety
+- Working With and Through Performance Anxiety

 “Amazing and transformational – our girls loved working with her and have begged me to bring her back.
 Thank you so much!”- Joel Sohn, Episcopal High School, Office of Equity & Inclusion Co-Director

 “The Mother Teresa of Voice Liberation”- Ben Evans, singer/songwriter, Wyoming

 “Jennifer’s book (The Art of Singing) simply confirms her abilities in discerning the fundamentals of life.
 Powerfully insightful, her treatment of fear not only has immediate application but revolutionary impact, as she has identified the core problems that undermine the full performance of so many people.
-There is no doubt in my mind that the book will have enormous positive impact on a wide cross section of people.”
-Dr. Amii-Omara Ottunu, Chair, UNESCO Institute of Human Rights
+There is no doubt in my mind that the book will have enormous positive impact on a wide cross section of people.”- Dr. Amii-Omara Ottunu, Chair, UNESCO Institute of Human Rights

 Jennifer is the author of The Art of Singing: Discovering and Developing Your True Voice, Learning to Sing: A Transformative Approach to Vocal Performance and Instruction, and The Art of Singing Onstage and in the Studio.
 Jennifer also writes regularly for The Huffington Post and Psychology Today on matters of creative expression, and conducts workshops and lectures frequently around the world.